dy1z/docs/content/docs/development/templates.md

 They're made up of two distinct sections:

 1. Front Matter
-2. `<extends>` and `<block>` tags
+2. Your HTML

 ## Front Matter

-Templates can override environment config variables and even define new ones, through YAML-style Front Matter.
+Templates can define variables and even override existing ones in your config, through YAML-style Front Matter.

 It looks like this: